 Recently I found myself needing to populate 4 layer printed circuit boards with tiny 0402 sized surface mount components and leadless integrated circuits.
 Although for prototyping it is just about possible to solder these by hand, a less frustrating, less error prone approach is to use solder paste and a solder reflow oven, which also provides a much tidier, more robust result.
 However, having equiped myself with a reflow oven (subject of another project), I discovered that populating solder pasted boards with closely packed 0402 components to be almost impossible, at least for me.
 Bit of a panic

-This is a prototype microcontroller driven power supply that automatically delivers exactly the required amp-minutes of power to aluminium parts being anodised, thereby helping to ensure that the anodised coating is of optimum quality and thickness, without human intervention.
+This is a prototype microcontroller driven power controller that automatically delivers exactly the required amp-minutes of power to aluminium parts being anodised, thereby helping to ensure that the anodised coating is of optimum quality and thickness, without human intervention.

 Motorcycle safety depends a lot on being seen.
 So almost any method of improving visibility will reduce the chances of a crash with other road users.
 One of the most common causes of crashes is vehicles pulling out of a side turning in front of an oncoming motorcycle.
 Headlights of course help, but it has been found that a broader spread of lights helps human stereoscopic vision to much better judge speed and distance than a single oncoming spot.
 One method of providing much more visible front lighting is to convert turn indicators into running lights when they aren't being used to signal a change in direction.
 Since I have been using such a system, no vehicles have mistakenly pulled out in front of my machine.
 The circuit below is the one that I have been using, recently modified to accommodate some new led, front turn indicators.